bolt37/bolt-terms-of-service/english/english.md

 3. If there is a default in payment obligations such as fees
 4. If there is no response to our contact for a certain period of time
 5. If the Service has not been used for a certain period of time since the last use
-6. In addition, if the Company determines that the use of the Service is inappropriate, the Company shall not be liable for any damages incurred by the User as a result of any action taken by the Company pursuant to this Article.
+6. In addition, if our company determines that the use of this service is inappropriate.

+The Company shall not be responsible for any damage caused to the User due to the Company's actions pursuant to this article.

 # Article 9 (Withdrawal)